 The New Light of Myanmar newspaper reported on the opening speech by President Thein Sein, in which he emphasised that the country is moving from military rule towards democracy; to end armed conflicts and to reform the economy to one based on free markets.

 The Mizzima newspaper reported that in summing up the conclusions from the World Economic Forum the meeting co-chairs agreed that Myanmar and the Philippines are demonstrating the importance of driving reforms in response to peoples’ aspirations.

 End May teak auction prices

-The following prices were recorded for teak log sales during competitive bidding on 21st and 24th June 2013 during the Myanma Timber Enterprise tender.
+The following prices were reported from competitive bidding for teak logs on 23rd and 27th May, the most recent Myanma Timber Enterprise tender.